 1. What to expect on Koh Samui in January?

 While 2017 was a marked exception, January is usually one of the best times to visit Koh Samui if you prefer balmy temperatures over strong heat.

-January 1, 2017 on Koh Samui: Certainly there are lots of people around following New Year – but it’s still easily possible to get a seat at one of the island’s most popular bars.
-A week or so later, Samui soon quiets down after New Year.
-(The night before?
-You’d probably want a reservation).
+Early January: Certainly there are lots of people around following New Year – the busiest time of year on Samui – but it’s easily possible to get a seat at one of the island’s most popular bars the next day.
+A week or so later, as soon as schools resume, Samui really quiets down.

-Typically (and what else can you offer where weather is concerned), Koh Samui in January will be 945,809,348 times preferable to the cold, frozen place you’re trying to escape.
 Taking the 1-in-18-year chance of mega-rain, I say yes!
+Typically (and what else can you offer where the weather is concerned), Koh Samui in January will be 945,809,348 times preferable to the cold, frozen place you’re trying to escape.

 January is a great time to visit Samui – especially later in the month.
 With good odds from the weather gods and balmy, barefoot days – it’s no hardship.
 January is one of my favourite months on Samui, especially when it quietens down from the Christmas rush.